 Advice and Guidance

-The County Council's Historic Environment Service gives advice and guidance on the historic environment to a wide range of customers.
+Our Historic Environment Service gives advice and guidance on the historic environment to a wide range of customers.
 These include planners and developers, landowners, national agencies and organisations, local societies, students and individual members of the public.

 Historic Environment Planning Advice and Curatorial Services